TOAST-DOCS/Gamebase/en/unity-started.md

 ### Add Facebook Authentication

-Facebook SDK for iOS and Android are included in Facdbook SDK.
+Facebook SDK for iOS and Android are included in Facebook SDK.

 ![Select Build System]()